Our New Plutocracy

 We can unfortunately predict that the democratic reset we need on our growing plutocracy is not going to come from an American president anytime soon, given our current gerrymandered and polarized political system.
 For example, even if a more entrepreneurship-friendly and S&T-aware version of Bernie Sanders (a candidate who fell far short of what is needed on both counts) is eventually elected on a populist surge in a few years time, their administration would most likely be legislatively hamstrung by our plutocrat-controlled Capital Hill, and their message would be largely neutralized by our plutocrat-owned mass media.

 Consider the cartels in the US telecommunications industry.
 They are unified in a strategy of slowing deployment and denying gigabit fiber to the home as long as possible, as that response maximizes current profits and prevents real competition, like true internet television, from developing.
 America invented the internet but we were 30th in the world in cost per megabit in 2014, and I doubt we are better ranked today.
 There is likely little overt conspiracy, just structural oligopoly and the deep bias against innovation and competition that results from it.
-We see this across the economy but most obviously in what we will call, in Chapter 5, the FiMMIT complex of the world’s most wealthy and influential industries.
-Trump is presently doing what he can as of this writing to dismantle net neutrality and serve the telco lobbies, so we can expect continued poor broadband development and telco oligopoly growth for his administration, at least.
+We see this across the economy but most obviously in what we will call, in Chapter 3 (Career Options), the FEMMIT complex of the world’s most wealthy and influential industries.
+President Trump is presently doing what he can as of this writing to dismantle net neutrality and give the telco lobbies what they want, which is more time to buy up content before we get true internet television, so we can expect continued poor broadband development and telco oligopoly growth for his administration, at least.

 Economic historian Walter Scheidel in The Great Leveller: Violence and the History of Inequality from the Stone Age, to the Twenty-First Century (2017), gives a wealth of evidence from the history of all types of governments so far that only major system shocks, including pandemics and plagues, deeply economically damaging (“great”) depressions, mass-mobilization warfare, and powerful, and usually violent, social revolutions have caused reversals of inequality over the years.
 Almost all political reforms that are initiated within a plutocracy only slow inequality growth, at best.
 Scheidel observes a plutocratic system is generally too rigged to self-correct, via internal mechanisms.

-As most of the system shocks Scheidel cites are rapidly disappearing from our ever more interdependent and automated society, we are left, looking forward with the very powerful (and mostly nonviolent) social revolution of personal sims, discussed later in this chapter, and revolutionary force of regular entrepreneur- and technology-driven creative destruction, discussed in our section on the Political-Economic pendulum, as the leading tools that will generate the next swingback.
 Creative destruction is the less powerful of the two great leveling forces, as it only occurs reliably in markets undergoing rapid technological change.
 In all other markets, the degree of real competition and innovation depends on the quality and cost of access of education, our legal structures, the impartiality of our courts, and the strength of our institutions.
 In many industries in capitalist plutocracies, oligopolies have grown strong enough to buy up early competition and limit the rise of new players.
-Fortunately, the more information technology infects all industries, we are seeing a large, albeit likely a temporary, increase in creative destruction in many industries today.
+But fortunately, the more information technology infects all industries, the more periodic creative destruction we’ll see in those industries, as they become continual learning zones.

-Personal sims the major solution, and the real “social revolution” ahead.
-I am quite sure citizens will increasingly use them to reempower themselves, and the smarter the sims get, the more we’ll use them to do evidence-based changes to our economic and political system that are proven to maximize innovation and creative destruction in all our industries.
-We are heading into a new and exponentially more intelligent form of democracy, one that hasn’t existed historically before, which greatly limits the conclusions we can draw from Scheidel’s past data.
-Unfortunately, he never mentions “creative destruction” once in his otherwise very impressive work.
-The idea that we will all soon have personal AIs interpreting our world for us, and helping us with our purchases, actions, initiative crafting, amendments, and candidate and party selection, is also missing from his forward analysis.
+Scheidel never mentions creative destruction in his otherwise very impressive work.
+The idea that we will all soon have increasingly intelligent personal software assistants (PAIs) interpreting our world for us, and helping us with our purchases, actions, activism, legislation crafting and passing, candidate and party selection, and necessary constitutional amendments, is also missing from his forward analysis.
 Yet that is the kind of democracy that is, fortunately, in the cards for our children.
-If we’re lucky, and get busy making it, we’ll see it as well.
+If we’re lucky, and get busy making it, we adults will see it as well.

-Even later this century, our machines will get so smart they will surpass all humans on the planet in their wealth and capabilities, a topic futurists call the technological singularity.
-They’ll also offer us several ways for our memories and minds to enter their world, a topic futurists call uploading.
-Whether you believe the singularity and uploading will occur or not, both of these coming events are deeply evidence based.
-All that experts argue about now is the timing, not whether they will happen, so they are worth understanding.
+In the latter half of this century, our machines may get so smart they will surpass all humans on the planet in their wealth and capabilities, a topic futurists call the technological singularity.
+They are also likely to offer us several ways for our memories and minds to enter their world, a topic futurists call uploading.
+Both of these coming events are far more evidence-based than most folks realize today, so we will discuss them in this Guide.